tshepang/blog/content/Miss Peregrine's Home for Peculiar Children.md

 of Peculiar people.

 That bit about eyes is, now thinking about it, rather stupid actually.
-It was not even justified in the movie\... the writers just jumped to it, all for the sake of dark.
+It was not even justified in the movie... the writers just jumped to it, all for the sake of dark.